201. A=A…deep stuff.

 You believe in the miracles of science.

 So you should believe in the miracles of the Bible.

 But the law of identity applies to more than just arguments.
-Indeed, it appears that the intelligibility of our discourse and thinking requires identity.
-And if we disagree with the law of identity we run into contradictions and thus logical and physical impossibilities.
-If a shape is BOTH (1) a triangle or a figure with three sides whose angles add up to 180 degrees (the traits taken to make a triangle what it is and not something else) AND (2) a square with four sides, then we have a contradiction because the law of identity was violated: one and the same shape would have two identities – three sided AND four sided – at the same time and in the same respect.
+Indeed, it appears that the intelligibility of our discourse and thinking in general requires identity.
+If we disagree with the law of identity we run into contradictions and thus logical and physical impossibilities.
+For example, if a shape is BOTH (1) a triangle or a figure with three sides whose angles add up to 180 degrees (the traits taken to make a triangle what it is and not something else) AND (2) a square with four sides, then we have a contradiction because the law of identity was violated: one and the same shape would have two identities – three sided AND four sided – at the same time and in the same respect.
 Since this is contradictory, we don’t think there exist entities that have three and four angles.
 And even if there are such entities, we wouldn’t be able to coherently think them, imagine them, and discuss them.
 So the law of non-contradiction, which states that we cannot have A and not-A at the same time and in the same respect, is grounded in the law identity.

 So obviously a lot rides on things having an identity or being what they are and not something else.
 The reality of such identities allows us to intelligibly think, communicate, and investigate what is possible or actual.
 Thus we see how it is indeed our most fundamental law of logic.